ncatlab/nlab-content/pages/8/8/2/9/9288/content.md

 +-- {: .num_remark}
 ###### Remark

-This is analous to the [[Deligne tensor product for abelian categories]].
+This is analous to the [[Deligne tensor product of abelian categories]].

 =--